 6. COMMUNICATE EFFECTIVELY

-Communication plays a key role in the success of any project and is especially important in offshore collaborations.
-A regular rhythm of daily and weekly meetings paired with an instant messaging tool are a good start but you also need to keep cultural differences in mind when shaping your communications strategy.
+Communication plays a key role in the success of any project and is especially important in offshore software development collaborations.
+A regular rhythm of daily and weekly meetings paired with an instant messaging tool are a good start.

 When meeting for the first time, Vietnamese people tend to be shy.
-You should say “Hello” to a Vietnamese man with a handshake, but when it comes to women, you should wait for them to extend their hand first.
+Say “Hello” to a Vietnamese man with a handshake, but when it comes to women, wait for them to extend their hand first.

 Politeness and mutual respect are fundamental when communicating with Vietnamese people.
-They tend to avoid conflict and saving face is an important concept in their culture.
-They often avoid pointing out someone else’s mistakes because it could make that person lose face.
+They tend to avoid conflict and “saving face” is an important concept in their culture.
+They often avoid pointing out someone else’s mistakes because it might embarass them.

 Whether you are in the product discovery phase or are looking for a partner to launch your offshore software development project, contact us!
-We would be happy to help you discover the advantages of a dedicated team in Vietnam.
+We’re happy to help you discover the advantages of a dedicated team in Vietnam.